marcusschiesser/mcp-config/README.md

 # MCP Config

-A CLI tool for managing MCP servers configurations for MCP clients (currently Codeium Windsurf).
+A CLI tool for managing MCP servers configurations for MCP clients.

 ## Features